 What documents do I need to apply?

-You won’t need much to see if you qualify online, but you’ll need more information when you file your taxes at a Liberty Tax store.
-This includes:
+You won’t need much to see if you qualify online, but you’ll need more information when you file your taxes at a Liberty Tax branch, including:

 - Date of birth